netbrain/zwift/README.md

 ### Contribute 👋

-If you would like to contribute, then please by all means I'll accept PR's.
+If you would like to contribute, then please by all means I'll accept PRs.
 A good starting point would be to see if there's any open issues that you feel capable of doing.
 Let me know if I can help with anything.

 ### Show and tell 🙌